\n\n

 – Adds a discreet layer that looks like ordinary nightwear

 Yes — with the right onesie.
 The key is fit.
 A onesie that’s too tight over the brief will compress the absorbent core and reduce capacity.
-One that’s too loose defeats the purpose of holding the brief in place.
+Conversely, one that’s too loose defeats the purpose of holding the brief in place.

 You’re looking for a onesie that has: